 Shortly after assuming control in 2013 General Secretary of the Communist Party, Chairman of the Central Military Commission, and President Xi Jinping advocated building a “Silk Road Economic Belt and a “21st Century Maritime Silk Road.”
 Both plans connect China to Central and Southeast Asia, the Middle East, Africa and Europe via six economic corridors.
 These are: (1) the New Eurasian Land Bridge; (2) the China-Central Asia-West Asia Corridor; (3) the China-Pakistan Corridor; (4) the Bangladesh-China- Myanmar Corridor; (5) the China-Mongolia-Russia Corridor; (6) the China-Indochina Peninsula Corridor.
 The core infrastructure consists of roads and rail, ports and power plants, 5G networks and fiber-optic cables.
 BRI has expanded to include 140 countries on four continents:

 Given Xi’s portfolio of grandiose titles, his persistent push of BRI is a clear expression of Party and State will.
-As for exercising capability, BRI’s mechanisms of cooperation induce debt and import-dependence via foreign direct investment, development loans and portfolio investments.
+As for exercising capability, BRI’s mechanisms of cooperation induce debt and import-dependence via foreign direct investment, development loans, and portfolio investments.
 Some of these are backed by memoranda of understanding and strategic partnerships, but many are informal and non-transparent as one would expect from a single-Party dictatorship.

 One can track some indicators of BRI inducements on the Council on Foreign Relations’ Belt and Road Tracker to see how the strategy changes economic relationships.
 Countries with the greatest debt to China as a percentage of GDP are Djibouti (79%), Kyrgyzstan (42%), Tajikistan (24%), Mongolia (23%), Cambodia (22%), Laos (19%), Turkmenistan (17%), Ethiopia (17%), Maldives (17%), Belarus (15%), Bosnia Herzegovina (15%) and Kazakhstan (12%).
 Of the 140 or so countries that participate in BRI, there are a variety of motivations that fold into related projects, such as Made in China 2025.

-Several democratic states such as Italy, Luxembourg and Portugal have signed on to participate in the BRI, but the details are subject to the vicissitudes of popular politics.
+Several democratic states such as Italy, Luxembourg, and Portugal have signed on to participate in the BRI, but the details are subject to the vicissitudes of popular politics.
 While political pluralism frustrates getting a durable deal, China exploits the indebtedness of liberal democracies as a weakness.
 Loans provide security and in return, debtors tend to comply politically as well.
 That’s natural, but what does this do from a combined-effects perspective?

-The circumstances of political divisiveness (aggravated by disinformation) and demand for loans transforms China’s inducements into economic coercion and political alignment.
+The circumstances of political divisiveness (aggravated by disinformation) and demand for loans transform China’s inducements into economic coercion and political alignment.
 Chronically indebted Greece, for instance, has blocked an EU statement condemning China’s human rights violations.
 Piraeus, the oldest port in Europe, is owned by China’s stated-owned shipping firm, Cosco.
 The Greece-Danube Canal project and others would bring China’s freighters from the eastern Mediterranean into Central Europe.

-Debt-ridden authoritarian regimes — the top three in corruption are Somalia, South Sudan and Syria—trade geographic access for politically conditional Chinese industrial and telecommunications investment.
+Debt-ridden authoritarian regimes — the top three in corruption are Somalia, South Sudan, and Syria—trade geographic access for politically conditional Chinese industrial and telecommunications investment.
 Wealthy authoritarians tolerant of opacity also are subject to Chinese inducements.
 A prime example is the United Arab Emirates, a Gulf state autocracy that leverages its security interests in developing renewable energy sources in exchange for expanding the BRI.

 Wealthy democratic states and states in territorial disputes with China are less cooperative, or at least more conditionally cooperative, with the BRI.
-There are eighteen of of the latter surrounding China, a result of two thousand years of Chinese imperial expansionism.
+There are eighteen of the latter surrounding China, a result of two thousand years of Chinese imperial expansionism.
 Depending on a state’s societal views of China and capacity to govern, a BRI participant’s strategic options vary.
 They range from principled non-cooperation (Australia) to pragmatic cooperation that seeks to protect security-related areas (South Korea).
 Given the sheer size of China’s economy, even a superpower with anti-authoritarian public sentiment finds it difficult to disengage, offshore or even diversify interconnected supply chains.

 By creating points of unsustainable debt along a “string of pearls,” the Communist Party of China’s dream is to control geo-economic choke points without firing a shot.
 How?
 It’s all based on information.
 Deals with China come with obligatory data streaming and data storage in China.
 Enterprise cloud services from Alibaba and Tencent include mandatory data sharing with the Party.